gaius-gracchus/KiwiFarmer/README.rst

 KiwiFarmer
 ==========

-Scraping KiwiFarms threads and storing in a created MySQL database.
+KiwiFarmer is a Python package for scraping KiwiFarms threads and posts, extracting field values, and storing the results in a created MySQL database.

 TODO
 ----

-* write unit tests
+* expand unit tests
-* parallelize requests (possibly aiohttp)
+  * verify correctness of functions
+  * test classes
+  * test utils
+  * auto-download resources instead of storing them
+  * use pytest instead of unittest
+  * add function tests for new functions (e.g. reactions)
+* simplify quickstart guide in docs
+* expand instructions and info of docs
+* make sick logo/favicon
 * config file parsing
 * analysis tools/utilities/visualizations
 * use mysqlclient for improved performance